technicalcode578-collab/acytel-v2/README.md

 # You should now be back in the root 'acytel' directory

 5. Set Up the Rust Streaming Service
-# Navigate to the Rust streamer service directorytree -I "node_modules|target|dist" > project_structure.tx
+# Navigate to the Rust streamer service directory
 cd services/streamer

 # This step will download dependencies and check the build